-AI already works for hours, unsupervised, and gets the job done.
+AI already works for hours at a stretch, unsupervised.
 The limit is how ready we are to use it, not the model.

 Anthropic runs AI throughout its own engineering pipeline.
 The technology is ready to use.